wri/biomass-processing/README.md

     units: megagrams of biomass / hectare

 Run Hadoop:
-    code: biomass.toDouble * area of pixels in m2 / 10000.0 (10,000 is used to convert area m2 to area ha)
+    code: biomass.toDouble * area of pixels in m2 / 10000.0 (10,000 is used to convert area m2 to area ha) (not in this repo)
     simplified: biomass megagrams / ha of that pixel * area ha of that pixel final units: megagrams of biomass / pixel